 ADVERTISEMENT

 Share your family history more effectively this year!
 These ideas will help you share your genealogy discoveries and unique family artifacts more widely—and best yet, some of these sharing solutions only take a few minutes.

-This month, we celebrate Family History Month and Halloween: what better time to pay attention to the deaths of our loved ones?
-Try these 5 tasks to honor their passing.
+This month, we celebrate Family History Month and Halloween: what better time to honor the deaths of our loved ones and explore the spookier side of genealogy.

+ADVERTISEMENT